ckuijjer/hello-firebase/README.md

 };
 ```

-Set the database rules to allow public read and write access (don't forget to put it back):
+In the Firebase console set the database rules to allow public read and write access (don't forget to put it back):

 ```
 // These rules give anyone, even people who are not users of your app,